Allied missions against Milne Bay

 At mid-day, a Val and 4 Zeros attack Gurney Airfield (No. 1 Strip) with the Zeros strafing and the Val dive bombing.
-On the ground they destroyed a P-40 Kittyhawk from 75 Squadron parked on the runway.
+On the ground they destroyed a P-40 Kittyhawk from No. 75 Squadron parked on the runway.
 During the attack, eight P-40s from 76 Squadron were airborne and intercepted them.
 The Val was shot down by F/Sgt Bob Gray, crashing several miles to the west of the airfield.
 This was the first aerial victory over Milne Bay.

 August 11, 1942 (Air Raid No. 2)